 Constructing the corresponding physical quantum Hamiltonian of $SU(3)$ Yang-Mills theory in the flux-tube gauge according to the general scheme given by Christ and Lee, a systematic and practical expansion of the $SU(3)$ Hamiltonian in the number of spatial derivatives could be obtained here.
 Introducing an infinite spatial lattice with box length $a$, the "free part" is the sum of Hamiltonians of Yang-Mills quantum mechanics of constant fields for each box with a purely discrete spectrum("free glueballs"), and the "interaction terms" contain higher and higher number of spatial derivatives connecting different boxes.
 This expansion has been carried out here explicitly and shown to be equivalent to a strong coupling expansion in $\lambda=g^{-2/3}$ for large box sizes $a$.
 It is the analogon to the weak coupling expansion in $g^{2/3}$ by L\"uscher, applicable for small boxes.

-The energy eigensystem of the gauge reduced Hamiltonian of $SU(3)$ Yang-Mills mechanics of spatially constant fields can be calculated in principle with arbitrary high precision using the orthonormal basis of all solutions of the corresponding harmonic oscillator problem, which turn out to be made of orthogonal polynomials of the 35 components of seven elementary spatial tensors.
-First results for the spectrum are in excellent agreement with those obtained by Weisz and Ziemann using the unreduced approach.
+The energy eigensystem of the gauge reduced Hamiltonian of $SU(3)$ Yang-Mills mechanics of spatially constant fields can be calculated in principle with arbitrary high precision using the orthonormal basis of all solutions of the corresponding harmonic oscillator problem, which turn out to be made of orthogonal polynomials of the 45 components of eight irreducible symmetric spatial tensors.
+Rather accurate first results for the lowest bare glueball masses have been obtained in recent work \cite{pavel2021} and substantially improve those obtained by Weisz and Ziemann using the unreduced approach.

 Thus, the gauge reduced approach using the flux-tube gauge proposed here, is expected to enable one to obtain valuable non-perturbative information about low-energy glueball dynamics, carrying out perturbation theory in $\lambda$.